 With the unique voice of its boxer engine, engaging steering and supple chassis, any Impreza is a fun car to drive.
 But it's when the going gets tough — the roads are slushy or muddy or otherwise slippery — that the Impreza shines most brightly.
 Yes, Subaru's Symmetrical all-wheel-drive system is that good.

 Used Subaru Impreza Models

-Considering the glorious halo associated with this second generation, it might be somewhat surprising to learn that the Subaru Impreza had a rather meek American debut for 1993.
-The first-generation model was available as a sedan or wagon and came equipped with a 1.8-liter flat-4 good for just 110 hp.
+The Subaru Impreza made a rather meek American debut in 1993.
+The first-generation model was available as a sedan or wagon and came equipped with a 1.8-liter flat-four good for just 110 hp.
 All-wheel drive was optional, not standard.
 There were three trim levels: base, L and LS.
 The LS (later renamed LX) came with more equipment, including a standard four-speed automatic transmission and antilock brakes.

 If you are looking for older years, visit our used Subaru Impreza page.

 Our expert team of auto researchers have reviewed the Subaru Impreza and compiled a list of inventory for you to shop local listings, and lease a Subaru Impreza .